-This is a retired product, but fear not as there is a newer, better version available: ROB-11080
+This is a retired product.
+There is an updated version available: ROB-11080

 The enable (EN) pin does not have a pull-up resistor, so you must pull it to +5 V in order to wake the chip from sleep mode.
 The fault-status (FS, active low) output pin may be left disconnected if you do not want to monitor the fault conditions of the motor driver; if you do connect it you must use an external pull-up resistor to pull the line high.
 IN1 and IN2 control the direction of the motor, and D2 can be PWMed to control the motor?s speed.
 D2 is the ?not disabled? line: it disables the motor driver when it is driven low (another way to think of it is it enables the motor driver when driven high).
 Whenever D1 or D2 disable the motor driver, the FS pin will be driven low.
 The feedback (FB) pin outputs a voltage proportional to the H-Bridge high-side current, providing approximately 0.59 volts per amp of output current.